microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-01.md

 - [Lab 3]({{"/docs/projects/air-traffic-control-simulator-03/" | absolute_url }}) - Creates a pair of Event Hubs and deploy a Stream Analytics job that analyzes all the air traffic for aircraft that are within two miles of each another.
 Also deploys a UWP app that shows all the air traffic.
 - [Lab 4]({{"/docs/projects/air-traffic-control-simulator-04/" | absolute_url }}) - Modify the Azure Function deployed in [Lab 2]({{"/docs/projects/air-traffic-control-simulator-02/" | absolute_url }}) to transmit flight data to the input hub used by Stream Analytics.
 Then connect the client app to the Stream Analytics output and modify the app to transmit warning messages back to the MXChip when aircraft are within two miles of another.

-The [asset repository] also has four source-code folders:
+The [asset repository](https://github.com/Azure/CloudIoTHack) also has four source-code folders:

 - FlySim - A Visual Studio 2017 solution containing the client app that you use to fly simulated airplanes.
 - FlySimEmbedded - The code you upload to the MXChip to program it to send accelerometer data to an Azure IoT Hub.
 - AirTrafficSim - A Visual Studio 2017 solution containing the air-traffic control (ATC) app that shows all the airplanes in flight and highlights those that are within two miles of each other.
 - FlySimTest - A Visual Studio 2017 solution containing a command-line app for injecting simulated aircraft into AirTrafficSim.
-It's great for testing, and also for adding airplanes to the ATC sector if you don't have peers working with you through this content.
+It's great for testing, and also for adding airplanes to the ATC sector, if you don't have peers working with you through this content.
 To prepare it for use, replace SHARED_EVENT_HUB_ENDPOINT on line 54 with the endpoint connection string for the Event Hub that provides input to Stream Analytics.
 By default, it injects 20 airplanes.
 You can inject more (or less) by specifying the desired number as a command-line parameter.

 <a name="Prerequisites"></a>
 ## Prerequisites ##